Email Signup Forms: These are the 3 Big Factors in Subscriber Growth

 It’s a “sticky” element, so it’s always visible no matter how far down the visitor scrolls.
 Notice the sticky footer on this page.

-It’s all over the place.
-At the top of the blog main page.
-At the bottom on every post.
-On the about page, in the footer, etc. We get a lot of subscribers from the signup box on our contact form thank you page.
+The signup form is all over the place, starting with the top of the blog main page.
+You can also add it to the bottom of every post.
+Or try an in-line CTA partway down each article.
+Or on the about page, in the footer, even on thank you pages.
+We get a lot of subscribers from the signup box on our contact form thank you page.
+This is one of many amazing things your thank you pages can do.

 • The Popup

-The email signup popup window (aka lightbox, aka modal window) is everywhere.
+You see email signup popup windows (aka lightbox, aka modal window) everywhere.
 Of course, 0% of visitors like them.
-But 100% of marketers report that they are effective at list growth.
-It’s a judgement call.
-We’ve resisted them for years, but we’re starting to experiment.
-You can find more tips and examples here.
+But 100% of marketers report that they are effective for email list growth.
+At Orbit Media, we’ve never used them because we prioritize user experience and we can meet our goals without them.
+But it’s your call.

-Now that everyone is seeing your signup box, let’s look at what we have inside…
+Now that everyone can see your email signup form, let’s take a look at what’s inside…

 2. Promise